Nurun Nahar Faizannesa

 Nurun Nahar Faizannesa (21 May 1932 – 31 March 2004) was a Bangladeshi feminist and social activist.
 She was the first elected female member of the syndicate of the University of Dhaka and the National Pay Commission of Bangladesh.

 Early life and education

 Faizannesa was born on 21 May 1932 at Chakda, Nadia district in West Bengal, British India.
 Through her mother, she was a descendant of the Murshidabad noble family.
 She attended the famous Sakhawat Memorial Govt.
 Girls' High School and Victoria Institution in Calcutta, went to Lady Brabourne College Calcutta.
-She graduate from Chittagong Govt.
+She graduated from Chittagong Govt.
 College in 1949.
 She then attended the University of Dhaka, obtained a master's in political science in 1952.
 She took a bachelor in education degree from Dhaka Teachers' Training college and was appointed a lecturer there.
 She was sent abroad on a Fulbright scholarship to the US in 1960.
 In 1966 she completed a PhD in education from Colorado State University.